nielsenchristoffer93/assignment-5-trivia-game/README.md

 Link to application: https://assigmnent5-trivia.herokuapp.com/

+Can you find Shrek? 💚 *Hints: look through the emojis*

 ## Start Screen 👍

 The first view is a start screen.
 Where you can select **how many questions** you want, which **difficulty** you want to play at and what **category**.